ManfredSteiner/webserver-template/README.md

 #### Client side (Angular v4)

 * How to use Bootstrap V4
+* How to use **Font Awesome Icons** as replacement for Bootstrap glyphicons
 * How to implement the modal dialogs.
 * How to user modal dialogs for login.
 * How to dynamically create and remove components.
 * How to handle authentication if user logout from another session.
+* How ro implement a non angular login page

 #### Desired behavior

 Short term access token allow access on server data.
 If access fails the long term remote token can be used to get a new access token.

-A new user login makes token in other session unuseable.
+A new user login makes token of other sessions unuseable.
 In this case a modal login dialog should appear to relogin.

 Same situation if user has logged out.
 In this case, all previous given tokens (access token